Kawaguchi Asama Shrine with mt fuji in the back Japan-2

 Almost there!
 Photo credit: Japan Exploration Tour JIN

-If you are here during the summer and wanting to make the trek, there are a few things to know.
-Climbing Mt Fuji is super popular but recently, it has gotten a bit more complicated, so we’ll break it all down for you below.
+If you are here during the summer and want to make the trek, there are a few things to know.
+Climbing Mt Fuji is super popular, but recently, it has gotten a bit more complicated, so we’ll break it all down for you below.

 The trails